llm

 It contains a set of APIs, such as

-Client SDKs for working Llama Stack include Python, Node, Swift, Kotlin, and more.
+Client SDKs for working Llama Stack include Python, Node, Swift, and Kotlin, among others.

 Fine-tuning